OmkarMirgal/Veterinary_Drug_Prescription/README.md

     For Deployment the Docker is used, Dockerfile for this app is at the root of this directory.

         Just run docker build . (. here is execute from currect directory)

         For ruby and for angular DockerFile is uesd to build the images.

-    to deploy the angular on production use the commented production code in Dockerfile and yml file at root,  and update the docker-composer.yml for production.
+        To deploy the angular on production use the commented production code in Dockerfile and yml file at root,      and update the docker-composer.yml for production.

         At the root there exist an .env and docker-compose.yml which spins up whole stack on docker containers

         Just run docker-compose up --build
         or
         docker-compose build && docker-compose up

         To check containers status use docker ps

     if containers have not started use docker start {container_id}
     eg. docker start abc123def456

     The .env file at the root will be used for docker-composer.yml

-    Similaary
+    Similarly

 * API Documentation